 Sailability is a world wide, not-for profit, volunteer based movement facilitating sailing for everyone regardless of ability.
-Sailability originated in Great Britain in the 1980’s to make sailing accessible to people with disabilities.
+Sailability originated in Great Britain in the 1980s to make sailing accessible to people with all abilities.
 The Sailability program offered by Sailability Gippsland Lakes, a branch member of Sailing Victoria, is a fully integrated program of GLYC.
 The Sailability Officer, a member of GLYC Committee, is appointed annually to manage the program.

 Sailability Gippsland Lakes maintains a fleet of four Access 2.3 dinghies and three Access 303 dinghies.
 The Access 2.3 with its comfortable seat, joystick steering, single rope control and amazing manoeuvrability has to be the easiest boat in the world to sail.
 Add to that the wide side decks, ballasted centreboard and reefable mainsail and it also has to be one of the safest.
 What makes this little boat so unique is the confidence and sense of security it gives even the new sailor.

 The Access 303 is slightly larger and has a fully roller reefable jib as well as a mainsail.
 The 303 is fast, and exciting, but is also a relaxing and comfortable boat to sail.
 Both boats are able to be sailed by two people thus making them ideal for volunteers to co-sail with sailors requiring support.
 We also have equipment for transferring people with limited mobility into the boats.

 Chris Mitchell is the designer of the Access dinghies.
 Click here to read his story.